NIRD Research Data Archive

 Archiving is crucial for data re-usability.
 Unlike data storage, archived data must be persistent, remaining unchanged with proper Persistent Identifiers for tracking.
 Additionally, archived data should be discoverable through metadata, following the FAIR principles.

-What is the research Data Archive?
+What is the NIRD Research Data Archive?

-The Research Data Archive is a long-term storage service for research data.
+The NIRD Research Data Archive is a long-term storage service for research data.
 It follows the Open Archival Information System (OAIS) reference model.

 The archive is designed to support all types of datasets regardless of size or scientific domain and includes data annotation and base curation.